Alt-right: Use of memes

 The alt-right used specific terms for individuals outside the movement.
 Whites who were not part of the movement were called "normies"; homosexuals, and whites who socialized with people of color, were referred to as "degenerates".
 An alt-right acronym was "WEIRD", for "Western, educated, industrialised, rich and democratic people".
 Mainstream conservatives were denigrated as "cuckservatives", a portmanteau of "cuckold" and "conservative".
 The term "cuckold" pertains to a man with an unfaithful wife; the alt-right saw this as analogous to the role of the U.S. conservative movement in assisting non-whites in the U.S. Various terms were used for leftists.
 Those who expressed progressive views, particularly online, were characterized as "social justice warriors" (SJWs).
 Individuals who expressed leftist opinions on Tumblr—and who alt-rightists often stereotyped as fat, ugly feminists—were called "Tumblrinas".
 The term "snowflake", short for "special snowflake", was used as a pejorative for such individuals, and in reference to leftist uses of "trigger warnings", alt-rightists expressed a desire to "trigger" leftists by upsetting them.
-Leftists who professed victim status while harassing or bullying others were labeled "crybullies", while leftists who were perceived to be stupid were labeled "libtards", a neologism of "liberal" and "retard".
+Leftists who professed victim status while harassing or bullying others were labeled "crybullies", while leftists who were perceived to be stupid were labeled "libtards", a portmanteau of "liberal" and "retard".
 "NPC", derived from "Non-player characters" which are ubiquitous in video games, is used to disparage opponents of the alt-right by implying they are incapable of independent thought, and can only mindlessly repeat the same arguments and accusations against the alt-right.

 When referring to African-Americans, alt-rightists regularly employed the meme "dindu nuffin"—a bastardization of "didn't do nothing"—in reference to claims of innocence by arrested African-Americans.
 On this basis, alt-rightists referred to black people as "dindus".
 Events involving black people were called "chimpouts", rhetorically linking them with chimpanzees.
 Alt-rightists also used memes to ironically support the Black Egyptian hypothesis, often using stereotypical African-American vernacular such as "We wuz kangz n shieet" ("We was kings and shit").
-Following the murder of Ahmaud Arbery in 2020, "jogger" was adopted by some members as an euphemism for "nigger" in reference to how Arbery was killed while jogging, and because both words sounded similar.
+Following the murder of Ahmaud Arbery in 2020, "jogger" was adopted by some members as a euphemism for "nigger" in reference to how Arbery was killed while jogging, and because both words sounded similar.
 Refugees were often referred to as "rapefugees", a reference to incidents like the 2015–16 New Year's Eve sexual assaults in Germany, in which non-white refugees were reported to have sexually assaulted white women.
 Another meme the alt-right employed was to place triple parentheses around Jewish names; this started at The Right Stuff to highlight the presence of Jewish Americans in the media and academia.
 One alt-rightist created a Google Chrome plug in that would highlight Jewish names online.